Jacuzzi not heating up

 7. Dirty Spa Filter

 Dirty filters are the most frequent cause of decreased water flow, leading to a spa heater not working.
+A clogged heater manifold can also restrict water flow, leading to heating issues.
 The best way to clean a filter is to soak it in a Filter Cleaning Solution for at least 24 hours.
 You can also use a garden hose to rinse it off if you don’t have time to soak it.

 If your filter is still dirty, you may need to replace it.
 Action Spa Repair offers a wide selection of replacement filters so you can find the perfect one for your needs.
 We also offer a variety of other parts and accessories so you can customize your Jacuzzi® or hot tub exactly as you like it.